-- The Performance Concentration offers programs in brass, keyboard, percussion, strings, voice, and woodwinds.
-A second emphasis in jazz studies may be added to this concentration.
+- The Performance Concentration offers programs in brass, jazz, keyboard, percussion, strings, voice, and woodwinds.

-- The Music Education Concentration requires enrollment in an instrumental or vocal performance program and completion of the College of Education’s Teacher Education Program.
+- The Music Education Concentration requires enrollment in an instrumental or vocal performance program and completion of the College of Education’s Teacher Education Program (TEP).